Building Peace: Transitional Justice in Early Modern France

 How can societies achieve a lasting peace in the wake of civil war?
 The United Nations advocate transitional justice, which aims to address wartime grievances and promote reconciliation by means of prosecution, truth and reconciliation committees, reparations, and memorials.
 Because research mostly focuses on recent conflicts, however, it remains difficult to evaluate long-term effectiveness.

-To help determine impact, this project develops a historical framework for transitional justice.
+To help determine impact, this five-year project (funded by the Dutch Research Council) develops a historical framework for transitional justice.
 Our team will investigate the transitional justice mechanisms created in the aftermath of the French Wars of Religion (1562–1598).
 The Edict of Nantes famously ended the civil wars by allowing religious coexistence between Catholics and Protestants but also created mechanisms to promote peace, including bipartisan courts and peace commissioners.
 Yet by 1685 King Louis XIV revoked the edict and forced his Protestant subjects to convert.
 To explain this ultimate breakdown of peace, the project postulates that we must study the long-term viability of transitional justice, particularly the commitment of subsequent generations to uphold instituted mechanisms.
 Studying the effectiveness of pre-modern peacebuilding thus opens up a new, interdisciplinary field of study – that of historicising transitional justice.